rdwrome/cppfa24/08++gamedevelopment/chapter.md

 ## Our basic game–and making it not so basic

 OpenFrameworks handles OSC as an included addon, so our first step will be to run the project generator and create a project with the OSC addon.
 (If you haven't had a chance to read about addons, now would be a good time to jump over to [here] and do just that!)
 Launch the project generator, then, in the main menu, click the word "Addons."
 A popup will appear.
 Select ofxOsc and then click back.
 Now, next to the word Addons, you should see ofxOsc.
 Press "generate".
-When it completes the project creation process, close the generator and open up the project in either Visual Studio or Xcode.
+When it completes the project creation process, close the generator and open up the project in either Visual Studio.
 The project will be set up in your myApps folder.
 Open it now.

 Here's what our game will have: